hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 2. Each portion is encrypted with the share owner's public key, ensuring only the intended recipient can read it.
 3. A message is created that includes all encrypted values so that only the intended recipients can decrypt their respective portions of the secret share.

-This setup allows participants to share secret information securely.
+(e.g.: for a directory of 10 participants and 10 shares distributing 1 share each with a threshold value of 6, Participant 1 will generate a message out of a random key, that will contain 10 portions of that key, each one encrypted under each participants' public key) This setup allows participants to share secret information securely.
 The message also contains additional information necessary for its validation (Such as a polynomial commitment and a NIZK proof).

 Upon receiving a threshold number of messages, each participant: